 What to check:

-- Check for halal certification logo on packaging
+- Halal certification logo on packaging

 - No pork-derived ingredients